Unit 1 - Practice Quiz

 C. An observation or instance

-D. A feature
+D. A label

 34 Market Basket Analysis is an application of which learning type?